cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

   as management and tracking of the data sources, maintaining the registry of all active FTAs, and handling Inter-Process Communications (IPC).
 Additionally, the runtime system is responsible for the scheduling and execution of all the low-level queries linked directly into it.
-Each Tigon node in distributed configurations runs its own runtime system responsible for the local FTAs.
+Each TigonSQL node in distributed configurations runs its own runtime system responsible for the local FTAs.

-- **Cluster manager** component is responsible for managing a network of cooperating Tigon nodes.
+- **Cluster manager** component is responsible for managing a network of cooperating TigonSQL nodes.
 This component is responsible for all aspects of distributed stream processing: placement of the FTAs on participating hosts, failure detection for applications and streaming queries, restart-based recovery, load shedding during overload conditions, and